Skip to content

 Step 4.
 Connect it to your life

-Name assumptions and blind spots.
-If sensitive material appears, use consent checks and set boundaries so the space stays supportive and practical.
+Test what resonates.
+Link card themes to real events, timelines, or choices.
+Acknowledge assumptions and blind spots.
+If sensitive topics arise, use consent checks and boundaries so the reading stays safe and constructive rather than overwhelming.

 Step 5.
 Map options and momentum